Wooden roller coaster: Early 20th century

-Second Golden Age (1972–present)

-Pre-CCI
+1970s and 1980s

-This relatively quiet age of coaster design following the Great Depression was brought to an end by The Racer at Kings Island, which opened in 1972 and sparked a second "Golden Age" of wooden coaster design that continues today.
+This relatively quiet age of coaster design following the Great Depression was brought to an end by The Racer at Kings Island, which opened in 1972 and sparked a second "Golden Age" of wooden coaster design.
 After their success with the Racer at Kings Island, the Philadelphia Toboggan Company (PTC) constructed another 9 roller coasters over the next decade.
 About half were small family coasters, two were racing coasters similar to the Racer, and two were out and back coasters with custom designs.
 One of these, Screamin' Eagle at Six Flags St. Louis, was the last coaster designed by John Allen before his retirement.
 After these coasters, PTC stopped producing roller coasters, but continues to produce wooden roller coaster trains as Philadelphia Toboggan Coasters.
 Their distinctive rectangular cars are widely used on wooden coasters around the world.

 A notable non-PTC coaster built during this time was The Beast at Kings Island.
 After John Allen refused to design the coaster in lieu of retirement, Kings Island built the coaster themselves, with the coaster designed by Al Collins and Jeff Gramke and construction overseen by Charlie Dinn.
 Rather than a typical out and back layout, the coaster sprawled over the woods at the back of the park, using the terrain to create an elevation change from lowest to highest point of 201 feet, even though the coaster was only 118 feet tall.
 The coaster also had two lift hills which, while common for mine train coasters at the time, was uncommon for wooden coasters.
-Opening in 1979, the coaster was, and still is, the longest wooden roller coaster in the world at 7,359 feet.
+Opening in 1979, the coaster was, and still is, the longest wooden roller coaster in the world at 7,361 feet.
 Another significant wooden coaster of this era was the racing American Eagle at (now) Six Flags Great America, built by Intamin in 1981, which still holds the records for racing wooden coasters of height (127 ft), length (4650 ft), speed (66 mph), and drop (147 ft).